MicrosoftDocs/sql-docs/docs/relational-databases/errors-events/mssqlserver-701-database-engine-error.md

   -  **Process:Working Set**
   - **Process:Private Bytes**

-- Review the System Event and look for memory related errors (e.g. low virtual memory).
+- Review the System Event and look for memory related errors (for example, low virtual memory).
 Review the Application Event log for application-related memory issues.
 - Address any code or configuration issues for less critical applications or services to reduce their memory usage.
 - If applications besides [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] are consuming resources, try stopping running these applications or consider running them on a separate server.
 These steps will remove external memory pressure.